esteb621/Kokou-website/README.md

 1. **Content Management**: An authorized user logs into the **Admin Site**.
 Here, they can write blog posts using the Tiptap editor, upload images, and tweak site-wide configuration settings (like SEO metadata, URLs, and theming) via the custom editor components.
 2. **Data Persistence**: All content, media, and configurations are securely stored in a **Supabase** project using Postgres tables and Supabase Storage.
 3. **Public Display**: The **Public Site** fetches the latest published content and configurations directly from Supabase, rendering optimized and animated pages for the end user.
-4. **Cloudflare Deployment**: Both applications are configured to be built and deployed efficiently at the edge using Cloudflare via `opennextjs-cloudflare`, providing extremely low latency and fast SSR performance globally.
+4. **Netlify Deployment**: Both applications are configured to be built and deployed automatticaly using Netlify.
 5. **Docker Containerization**: The Admin site features an integrated `docker-compose.yml` and `Dockerfile`, allowing it to be easily self-hosted, deployed to a VPS, or run locally as an isolated service.

 ## 🛠 Getting Started